Code-Institute-Submissions/thetherapypractice/README.md

 She wanted to have a 'warming' colour theme and suggested the colour orange.
 After looking at some resources such as <a href='https://www.templatemonster.com/blog/warm-cool-color-psychology-web-design/'>this</a> blog post, her suggestion was indeed confirmed as a 'warming' colour!
 We decided to go with that.

 ##### Fonts:
+I chose to use the font <a href="https://fonts.googleapis.com/css?family=Roboto&display=swap">ROBERTO</a> as it is very easy to read.
+Due to the nature of this website, it would have a lot of text and I was eager to insure it was as palatable as possible.
+As aforementioned, the focus of the content is to provide an informative yet not overwhelming experience for the potential client, which heavily influenced my decision to choose a font that isn't too ambiguous.